MayPyone/Hello_Microverse/README.md

-I would like to thank NoerGitKat(https://github.com/microverseinc/linters-config/commits?author=NoerGitKat) who supported the techniques using Linters.
+I would like to thank NoerGitKat(https://github.com/microverseinc/linters-config/commits?author=NoerGitKat) who supported the techniques using Linters and Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>